Bryan Sutton

-Bryan Sutton is an American musician.
+James Bryan Sutton (born 1973) is an American musician.
 Primarily known as a flatpicking acoustic guitar player, Sutton also plays mandolin, banjo, ukulele, and electric guitar.
 He also sings and writes songs.

 Biography

 Early career

 Sutton's grandfather and father were regionally recognized fiddlers, and Sutton grew up playing in the family band, the Pisgah Pickers.
 In 1991, he played guitar for Karen Peck and New River, a gospel group.
 In 1993, he moved to Nashville.

 Ricky Skaggs

 Sutton first came to prominence in 1997 as lead guitarist in Ricky Skaggs' band Kentucky Thunder when Skaggs returned to bluegrass.
 Sutton eventually left the band to focus on session work.

 Hot Rize

 Bryan was asked to join the bluegrass quartet Hot Rize in 2002.
 He has toured and recorded with them ever since, and has only missed one show since they re-formed.

 Session work and touring

 In addition to Skaggs and Hot Rize, Sutton has toured with the Dixie Chicks, Jerry Douglas, Sam Bush, Béla Fleck, Hot Rize, Chris Thile, Tony Rice and others.

 In 2007-08, Sutton toured with Chris Thile & The How to Grow a Band, a project which later turned into the Punch Brothers.

 Bryan is one of the most in-demand session players in Nashville, and recently produced a record for Della Mae and the Cash Cabin.
 His style is a unique blend of staccato mixed with powerful chromatic and melodic movements which is integrated into the more common bluegrass, blues and folk leads that are common to the genre.